 - Converting from stick to handheld is flawless and arguably the best feature.

 The Hoover Cruise is fitted with two filters that can both be washed.
-The primary filter can be found at the centre of the dirt bin.
+The primary filter can be found at the center of the dirt bin.
 This filter is easily accessible by simply removing the bin.
 There’s also an additional post motor filter that can be found at the rear of the motor.

 The bin can hold 0.4 litres of dirt which, in my opinion, is a decent sized bin for a machine this size.
 But more important than the bin size is how easy it is to dispose of dirt.
 Poorly designed disposal mechanisms are a big no no- there’s no need for them.